top of page

 stocci@ucsd.edu

-Sachin Verma, PhD., AMGEN
+Sachin Verma, Ph.D., AMGEN

 Sachin performed his first postdoc at the Salk Institute, studying BRCA1 in cell growth control using breast cancer.
 His postdoc training in our lab led to the discovery of melanoma addiction to GCDH, which was published in Nat.
 Cell Biol (2022) and serves as a novel therapeutic modality that is being explored.
 Sachin is currently at Amgen in Thousand Oaks, CA.